All the information in this post, and

 Don’t box yourself in.
 The last month of the project is the most intense.
 If any part of the schedule slips, you will need to move the publication date back—or plan to spend some very stressful late nights during the last two weeks of the project.
 Believe me, I speak from experience when I say that this is not the most fun way to celebrate the end of a wonderful Memory Book Project.

-Memory Book Projects: Collecting Stories and Memorabilia
+A truncated suggested schedule from Memory Book Projects: Collecting Stories and Memorabilia |

 Step 6: Create a workbook for contributors to complete.